simonLeary42/lmod-hierarchy-explorer/README.md

 * `HIDDEN_PARENT_DIRS` : list of directories which should be moved into the `hidden modules` section
 * `VERSION_BLACKLIST` : list of module versions that should not be displayed at all, even in the `hidden modules` section

+### build json files
 ```
-npm install --prefix $PWD fs ejs json express shell-quote
 ./make-json.py
 ```

+### notes

-you also have to [add the app to your OOD dashboard layout](https://osc.github.io/ood-documentation/release-2.0/customization.html#control-which-apps-appear-in-the-dashboard-navbar), but after version 3.0 this won't be necessary
+you may also have to [add the app to your OOD dashboard layout](https://osc.github.io/ood-documentation/release-2.0/customization.html#control-which-apps-appear-in-the-dashboard-navbar), but after version 3.0 this won't be necessary

-See example-output.tar.gz for results